tact-lang/pitaya/docs/SPECIFICATION.md

 - Success/failure status
 - Timestamp and duration

-This provides complete visibility into what each AI agent produced and when it was integrated.
+This provides visibility into what each AI agent produced and when it was integrated.

-The git synchronization is minimal by design.
-By preparing isolated environments beforehand and importing results afterward under a simple file lock, we eliminate complex coordination.
-Each instance truly runs in its own universe; the orchestrator collects results deterministically.

 **Provenance**: Do not mutate the imported branch tip after import.
 Prefer one of the following: